rstudio/plumber/docs/endpoints/index.md

 ## Example

-Below on the left you'll find a web application that uses [jQuery](http://jquery.com/) to send requests to a plumbr API which processes those requests.
+Below on the left you'll find a web application that uses [jQuery](http://jquery.com/) to send requests to a plumber API which processes those requests.
 You can edit the slider inputs to preview what the request would look like before submitting it to the API.
-The code for the plumbr API is included on the right so you can see how each endpoint would behave.
+The code for the plumber API is included on the right so you can see how each endpoint would behave.

-The plumbr server is hosted at `{{ site.plumbr_url }}/append/`.
+The plumber server is hosted at `{{ site.plumber_url }}/append/`.

   <div class="row">
     <div class="col-md-6 right-border">